rrosenlof/p5-sketches/README.md

 ## Next Steps:

+- Add more sketches in a gallery type view
 - Improve the UI for editing certain parts of sketches
-- Add more sketches in a gallery type view
-- Deploy on Gatsby Cloud
+- Deploy